Free Application for Federal Student Aid (FAFSA)

 - Maintain satisfactory academic progress in school.

-- Have a valid Social Security number (except for students from certain territories).
+- Have a valid Social Security number.

 - No default on previous federal student loans.

-- No drug convictions during aid-eligible periods (rules have been relaxed).
+- No drug convictions during aid-eligible periods.

 Documents Do You Need for FAFSA Application?

-Before you start your FAFSA application, make sure you have all the important documents ready.
+Before you start your application, make sure you have all the important documents ready.
 Having the correct information will help you avoid mistakes and finish faster.

 - List of Required Documents:

-- Your Social Security Number
+- Provide your Social Security Number (SSN)

-- Your Parents’ Social Security Numbers (if you’re a dependent student)
+- Include Parents’ Social Security Numbers

 - Your Alien Registration Number (if not a U.S. citizen)